 When it comes to tracking history, allowing collaboration, and creating backups for source code management, Git is one of the most commonly used version control systems to allow these unique features.

-Invented in 2015 by Linus Torvald, Git is a commonly used open-source that is used for the distributed versions control system to develop several types of commercial and noncommercial projects.
+Invented in 2015 by Linus Torvald, Git is a commonly used open-source distributed version control system to develop several types of commercial and noncommercial projects.

 Its main objective is to support non-linear developments with effective speed and can handle large projects deliberately.
-One of its prominent use is that it helps in tracking codes by storing them in the version of its own repository which is named GitHub.
+One of its prominent uses is that it helps in tracking codes by storing them in the version of its repository, which is named GitHub.

-With its numerous uses, Git also has several functions such Git Pull, Git Add, Git Commit, Git Push, and Git Clone that have unique features and perform specific tasks.
+With its numerous uses, Git also has several functions, such as Git Pull, Git Add, Git Commit, Git Push, and Git Clone, that have unique features and perform specific tasks.

-A Git Pull and a Git Pull Origin Master, both are commands of git and we often use or write the ‘git pull’ as a ‘git pull origin master.
+A Git Pull and a Git Pull Origin Master both are commands of git, and we often use or write the ‘git pull’ as a ‘git pull origin master.
 This does not mean both the commands are the same.
-In fact, both have some differences between them that are essential to know.
+Both have some differences between them that are essential to know.

 Talking about their functional differences, Git Pull only works if the branch you have checked is tracking an upstream branch.
 Whereas, Git Pull Origin master commits fetches from the master of the origin remote.
 Then it merges the master into the branch you currently checked out.

-There are many facts and differences to know about Git Pull and Git Pull Origin Master, so read till the end as I will be going through it all at once.
+There are many facts and differences to know about Git Pull and Git Pull Origin Master, so read till the end as I will go through it all at once.

 What is a Git Pull?